Alumni Spotlight

 “I decided life was too short,” she said.
 “I enrolled in my master’s program back at OU because I really believed in the solid education that OU provided.
 I knew it matched my moral beliefs and that it had only positioned me for success.”

 Later that year, Bell accepted a position with NAPA Auto Parts as vice president of HR strategy and operations.
-She graduated from OU in 2023 with a master’s degree in organizational leadership and a 4.0 GPA and has since transitioned into a new position with NAPA as the senior vice president of HR.
+She graduated from OU in 2023 with a master’s degree in organizational leadership and a 4.0 GPA and has since transitioned into a new position with NAPA as their Chief Human Resources Officer.

 “Have the passion to succeed and be in the right place at the right time,” Bell said.
 “I used to think, ‘I’m never going to be successful because luck hasn’t always been on my side.’
-I learned, though, that the right place and time is because of the steps you have to take to position yourself to be ready in the right place and time.”
+I learned, though, that the right place and time is because of the steps you have to take to position yourself to be ready in the right place and time.
+I’m truly blessed for my amazing husband, children, friends and leaders who have surrounded me and continued to champion me to success.”

 For additional information on the HRD programs available at OU, visit oakland.edu/orgleadership.